 When you think of strengthening your core, you may think of hours spent at the gym.
 In reality, the best way to begin building core muscle strength is to start doing manageable exercises at home.
 The beauty of these poses is that you can stretch your core muscles in the process of strengthening them.

 “The core consists of the muscles surrounding your trunk, including your abdominals, obliques, diaphragm, pelvic floor, trunk extensors, and hip flexors.” – Healthline.

 With a stronger core, you’ll be able to improve your posture and provide more support for your spine.
 Picking items off the floor and getting back up will become easier.
 You may also notice improved bladder control and an easier time breathing!

 Like any muscle, you can strengthen your core muscles by actively using them more than in daily life.
 When you push your muscles even slightly beyond normal use, you create microtears.
 This is why you’ll feel sore for a few days after intense exercise, but as your body heals, it repairs those microtears and strengthens the muscle.

 These are a handful of stretches that can help you to strengthen your core while increasing your overall range of motion.
 If you would prefer a less-thinking, more-guided approach, try the strengthening routines available on WeStretch.
 These strengthening routines encourage functional movement on a level that is suited to every fitness level!

-If you’re just starting out, these are great beginner core exercises.
+These are great beginner core exercises if you’re just starting out.
 Be sure to have a table or something sturdy to use for balance if you need it.

-Stand with your arms bend with your hands begin your head.
+Stand with your arms comfortably extended above your head until you feel a stretch.
 Engage your core to keep your posture straight.

 Lift your leg in all directions, while balancing on the other one.
 This will enhance your balance and your core strength, while stretching out your hip, leg, and lower back muscles.